 HORSE TRANSPORTATION SAFETY ACT

 Double-deck trailers are designed for livestock such as cattle and hogs, NOT horses.
-The Horse Transportation Safety Act (H.R.
-1282 / S.946) will prohibit the hauling of horses on livestock trailers containing one level on top of the other.
+The Horse Transportation Safety Act (H.R.4040) will prohibit the hauling of horses on livestock trailers containing one level on top of the other.
 Hauling horses in double-deck trailers is dangerous and inhumane.
 These trailers don't provide sufficient headroom for horses to stand upright.
 As a result, they often endure long journeys in cramped positions and suffer serious injuries.
-Please contact your U.S. legislators and urge them to Co-Sponsor H.R.
-1282 / S.946.
+Please contact your U.S. legislators and urge them to Co-Sponsor H.R.4040.

 HELP PROTECT WILD HORSES AND BURROS

 Wild horses and burros remain under a persistent siege at the direction of the Bureau of Land Management, the U.S. Forestry Service, and various private land owners & organizations.
 The ongoing assault of rounding up herds, only to be warehoused in government holding facilities, must come to a halt.
-With the high frequency of action needed to help protect wild equids, please view the most current alerts issued by The American Wild Horse Preservation Campaign.
+Tell your U.S. Representative and two federal Senators to push for humane management on the range using fertility control (PZP), which was recommended by The National Academy of Sciences.

 ESTABLISH FEDERAL OVERSIGHT OF DRUG USE IN HORSE RACING

 The Horseracing Integrity Act of 2017 (H.R.
 2625) will regulate the use of performance-enhancing drugs in racehorses.
 Federal oversight is necessary to set consistent and enforceable standards for racehorses nationwide.
 State commission rules are weak, vary in their application, and are largely unenforceable.
 It's time to bring an end to the rampant abuse that's costing thousands of horses their lives every year.
 Please contact your U.S. Representative and urge them to cosponsor and support H.R.2625!

 Action Alert Archives